thoughtbot/shoulda-matchers/README.md

     should ensure_length_of(:api_token).
       is_at_least(10).
       is_at_most(20).
-      message('Password must be in between 10 and 20 characters')
+      with_message('Password must be in between 10 and 20 characters')
   end

   it do